 American Airlines basic economy tickets offer fewer perks than standard main cabin tickets.
 While both provide seats in the main (economy) cabin of the plane, basic economy tickets have the following rules:

-- Seat selection isn't included in your ticket.
-Instead, you can pay an additional fee to choose your seat.
+• Seat selection isn't included in your ticket.
+When purchasing an American Airlines basic economy fare, you will need to pay a fee to choose your seat.
 Otherwise, seats will be assigned randomly during check-in.
-The system will give children under 15 a seat next to at least one adult in their party to keep families together, but putting the whole family together isn't guaranteed.
+The system will give children under 15 a seat next to at least one adult in their party to keep families together.
+However, keeping the whole family together isn't guaranteed.

-- Basic economy travelers will board last.
-You'll board in groups 8 or 9, depending on your destination.
+• American Airlines basic economy travelers will board last.
+You'll board in group 8 or 9, depending on your destination.
 Elite members, AAdvantage credit cardholders, and those who have accrued 15,000 Loyalty Points in the qualification year will board in the group shown on their boarding pass, typically meaning with the first few groups.
+If you require special assistance or are traveling with children under two years old, you can ask to board early at the gate.

 American Airlines Basic Economy vs Main Cabin